 Applications and techniques of integration, polar equations, parametric equations, sequences and series, power series and applications.
-Prerequisite: Math 165
+Prerequisite: MATH 165.
+Upon completion of the course the learner will be able to:

 - 1. Students will be able to work with techniques of integration and their applications as evidenced by classroom activities and objective tests - 2.
 Students will be able to work with polar equations and their applications as evidenced by classroom activities and objective tests - 3.
 Students will be able to work with parametric equations as evidenced by classroom activities and objective tests - 4.
 Students will be able to work with sequences and series and their applications as evidenced by classroom activities and objective tests - 5.
 Students will demonstrate an understanding of how to work with power series as evidenced by classroom activities and objective tests - 6.
 Students will demonstrate an understanding of how to solve real world problems using fundamental calculus concepts as evidenced by classroom activities and objective tests